metasidd/ColorTokensKit-iOS/Readme.md

 The LCH color space (Lightness, Chroma, Hue) is a representation of colors that aligns more closely with human vision compared to other color spaces like RGB or HSL.
 This makes it an excellent choice for tasks requiring color manipulation and accessibility.

 ColorKit provides a comprehensive set of tools to convert between various color spaces, interpolate colors, and use dynamic colors in SwiftUI and UIKit.

-In traditional approaches, developers often assign colors using RGB values (`Color(red: 0.5, green: 0.4, blue: 0.3)`), HEX codes (`#FF0045`), or HSL values (`H: 30, S: 20, L: 90`).
-This method can be less intuitive when trying to achieve consistent and accessible color palettes, as RGB doesn't align well with human color perception.

 ```swift
 Text("Hello, World!")